 Hotels in Dubuque

-Otherwise if you don’t have a designated driver and want to be responsible, there are plenty of hotels in Downtown Dubuque.
+If you don’t have a designated driver and want to be responsible, there are plenty of hotels in Downtown Dubuque.
 The most convenient to the breweries would either be the Hotel Julien or the Holiday Inn, both on Main St and have free parking for guests.
-The Grand Harbor Resort along the Mississippi River also has free parking but it’s a 15 – 20 minute walk from the breweries, depending on what one you go to.

 If you need any tips or ideas for a visit to Dubuque, you may find this post useful: 40 Things To Do in Dubuque Iowa!
 Or feel free to drop me a comment or a message, as a local, I’m happy to help!